 - A “hyperactive” child is one who is extremely fidgety and restless.

 Children with ADHD often stand out as exhibiting behavior that does not conform to the norm.
 Typically, they also find it hard to focus, which makes learning more difficult.
-Some children with this condition also suffer anxiety or depression.
+Some children with this condition also have anxiety or depression.

 Important: ADHD has been diagnosed with increasing frequency in recent years.
 However, critics suspect that some of these cases have been misdiagnosed and, for example, that children who are simply restless but otherwise healthy are being regarded as having a brain disorder.